hunes3d/cryptoquest/README.md

 # 🚀 CryptoQuest

-CryptoQuest is an interactive, terminal-based cryptography game designed to teach and challenge players with three core puzzles.
+CryptoQuest is a semi-interactive, terminal-based cryptography game designed to teach and challenge players with three core puzzles.

 ---